trufflesuite/truffle/README.md

   1 passing (4ms)
 ```

-Note that in your tests, your contract classes are created for you, and are globally accessible.
-That’s why we could access `MyCoin` directly.
+Note that in your tests, your contract classes are created for you, and are globally accessible (e.g., `MyCoin`).
+Similarly, `web3` is already included and the default provider has already been set based on your environment’s RPC configuration.
 Note that the `contract` function is synonymous for Mocha’s `describe`, except that it provides better output.

 All transactions made within your tests are sent from the first account available (`accounts[0]`) and have a default `gasLimit` of 3141592.
 You can override these through Pudding or through the transaction function’s own parameters.

+Currently, every test run deploys a new set of contracts to the network.
+Given the current functionality, you shouldn’t run tests within a different environment (e.g., production) as it’ll overwrite your production contract configuration during testing.

 ### Command Parameters